stefano76/upwego/content/blocks/services-areas-web.md

 id: "services-areas-web"
 slug: "web"
 title: "Web and App Development"
 text: "Show the world who you are with modern websites, online stores, and mobile apps.
-We develop digital solutions built to look beautiful, run smoothly, and grow with your business. <br>Easy-to-use dashboards and CMS setups so you’re in control of your content."
+We develop digital solutions built to look beautiful, run smoothly, and grow with your business.
+With easy-to-use backend interfaces and CMS setups you are in full control of your content."
 features:
   - title: "Custom Website Design & Development"
     text: "Modern, beautiful websites that look great on any device and match your brand’s personality."